codegangsta/Astroneer/docs/dialogue/scene_18_abandon_mission.md

 # Scene: Player Cannot Complete Contract

 [SceneAriaContractIncomplete]
-_In this scene, the player communicates to Aria their inability to complete a specific ship contract, prompting a supportive and lighthearted response from Aria.
-She reassures the player, offers to reassign the contract, and updates the mission board with new options, maintaining a positive and encouraging atmosphere._
+_When the player admits they can't complete a ship contract, Aria responds with her trademark humor and understanding, offering to rearrange the contract and suggesting new opportunities._

 [PlayerContractIncomplete]
-Player: "Looks like I've hit a bit of a snag with this contract.
-Can we arrange something else?"
+Player: "I'm having trouble with this contract.
+Can we switch it up?"

 ## Aria's Responses

 [AriaContractIncomplete01]
-"Hey, Cap!
-So, the contract's turning into a bit of a space odyssey, huh?
-No worries, we've all been there.
-Navigating the cosmic currents isn't always smooth sailing."
+"No problem, Cap!
+Not every ship is a perfect match.
+I'll find this one a new captain."

 [AriaContractIncomplete02]
-"I'll take that contract off your hands and find it a cozy new home.
-Maybe with someone who doesn't mind a bit of space turbulence."
+"I'm updating the mission board right now.
+Let's find you a project that's more your speed."

 [AriaContractIncomplete03]
-"In the meantime, let's get you something more your style.
-I'm updating the mission board as we speak – think of it as a fresh start, or a second launch!"
+"Sometimes a detour is part of the journey.
+Let's get you on a path that feels right."

 [AriaContractIncomplete04]
-"Keep those spirits high, Cap.
-The galaxy's full of opportunities, and there's always a new adventure waiting just beyond the next asteroid belt."
+"Keep your chin up.
+Space is vast, and there's always something else out there for you."